 The Admissions Decision

 The admissions committee uses a rolling process to reach final admissions decisions for applicants.
-In this process, applicants who complete their application and interview early in the admissions cycle are sent to the committee for a decision before other candidates who complete the application and interview later.
-The process of reaching a final decision starts when the applicant's credentials, including a completed interview report form, are sent to the admissions committee for a final review.
+In this process, applicants who complete their application and interview early in the admissions cycle are sent to the committee for a decision before other candidates who complete the application and interview later in the cycle.
+The process of reaching a final decision starts when the applicant's credentials, including a completed interview report form, which are sent to the admissions committee for a final review.
 Once the application materials are sent to the committee, the committee has approximately two weeks to reach a final decision.
 One of three outcomes will be reached for each applicant: 1) acceptance, 2) placement on the alternate list, or 3) rejection.
-The decision reached by the admissions committee will be communicated to the applicant immediately after the committee meets to officially finalize the outcome.
+The decision reached by the admissions committee will be communicated to the applicant immediately after (October 15) when the committee meets to officially finalize the outcome.
 Acceptance and rejection are self-explanatory.
 Being placed on the alternate list simply means that the applicant is suitable for admission and can be admitted if a sufficient number of vacancies occur in the class.
-The alternate list is ranked by the committee and applicants at the top of the list will be offered an acceptance before students lower on the list.
+The alternate list is ranked by the committee and divided into 3 categories depending on ranking.
+Category A applicants will be offered an acceptance before Category B or C applicants.
+FAU does not disclose ranking or category status.

 The MD/PhD Program